Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Data reduction

 In order for self-calibration to work optimally, regions containing sources that are bright in the continuum needed to be masked.
-While in principle the DRS can hautomatically detect such regions, we manually masked\footnote{Manual masking was performed by visual inspection of the datacubes with the ds9 software \citep{Joye2003} using polygon-shaped and circular regions.
-These regions where then converted into datacube masks using the \texttt{pyregion} python package.} out bright continuum objects a bit more conservatively compared to the DRS generated mask.
-Additionally, four science exposures contained continuum bright linear trails from moving objects (likely satellite flares, meteors or airplanes -- affected exposures are marked by a $\dagger$ in Table~\ref{tab:obslog}).
+While in principle the DRS can automatically detect such regions, we manually masked out bright continuum objects a bit more conservatively compared to the DRS generated mask.
+Manual masking was performed by visual inspection of the datacubes with the ds9 software \citep{Joye2003} using polygon-shaped and circular regions.
+These regions where then converted into datacube masks using the \texttt{pyregion} python package\footnote{\url{https://pyregion.readthedocs.io/}}.
+Additionally, four science exposures contained continuum bright linear trails from moving objects (likely satellite flares, meteors or aeroplanes -- affected exposures are marked by a $\dagger$ in Table~\ref{tab:obslog}).
 These trails were also masked manually for the self-calibration.